Advances in Embodied Navigation Using Large Language Models: A Survey: LLMs in Embodied Navigation

 Implemented on a real-world mobile robot, LM-Nav has been shown to accomplish long-horizon navigation in intricate, outdoor settings solely based on natural language directives.
-A salient feature is the lack of model fine-tuning; all three component models are trained on expansive datasets with self-supervis-ed learning objectives and are deployed as-is.
-The system has demonstrated its ability to interpret and execute natural language instructions across significant distances in complex, suburban terrain while also offering disambiguation in path selection through detailed commands.
+A salient feature is the lack of model fine-tuning; all three component models are trained on expansive datasets with self-supervised learning objectives and are deployed as-is.
+The system has demonstrated its ability to interpret and execute natural language instructions across significant distances in complex suburban terrain, while also offering disambiguation in path selection through detailed commands.
 Such performance metrics underscore LM-Nav's robust generalization capabilities and its proficiency in navigating complicated outdoor environments.

-2)\textbf{CLIP-NAV}~\cite{20221130CLIPNAV} introduces an innovative "zero-shot" navigation framework aimed at solving coarse-grained instruction-following tasks.
+b) \textbf{CLIP-NAV}~\cite{20221130CLIPNAV} introduces an innovative "zero-shot" navigation framework aimed at solving coarse-grained instruction-following tasks.
 The architecture is structured to dissect the guidance language into critical keyphrases, visually anchor them, and leverage the resulting grounding scores to direct the CLIP-Nav sequence-to-sequence model in predicting the agent's subsequent actions.
 Initially, a keyphrase extraction module isolates salient terms from the given instructions.
 Following this, a visual grounding module anchors these keyphrases within the environment, thereby generating a set of grounding scores.
 These scores serve as the basis for the sequence-to-sequence model in CLIP-Nav, which computes the next set of actions based on the agent's current state and grounding scores.

 To augment the efficacy of CLIP-Nav, the model incorporates a backtracking mechanism.
 This allows the agent to retrace its steps, facilitating revisions to prior decisions.
 Such a feature is particularly beneficial in the context of coarse-grained instruction-following tasks, wherein corrective backtracking may be essential.

-Evaluation metrics confirm the robustness of CLIP-Nav, establishing a zero-shot baseline on the REVERIE task.
-Remarkably, CLIP-Nav exceeds the performance of the unseen supervised baseline, even without dataset-specific fine-tuning, in both success rate and success weighted by path length.
 Additionally, the paper introduces a new performance metric, termed Relative Change in Success (RCS), to quantitatively assess generalizability in vision and language navigation tasks.
-The RCS metric substantiates the superior performance of CLIP-based methodologies over conventional supervised approaches.